-- 10.1 The Complainant is permitted ten (10) days from Service of the Response to submit a Reply addressing the statements made in the Response showing why the Complaint is not "without merit."
+- 101.1 The Complainant is permitted ten (10) days from Service of the Response to submit a Reply addressing the statements made in the Response showing why the Complaint is not "without merit."
 A Reply may not introduce new facts or evidence into the record, but shall only be used to address statements made in the Response.
-Any new facts or evidence introduced in a Response shall be disregarded by the Expert Panel. - 10.2 Once the Complaint, Response and Reply (as necessary) are filed and served, a Panel will be appointed and provided with all submissions.
+Any new facts or evidence introduced in a Response shall be disregarded by the Expert Panel. - 101.2 Once the Complaint, Response and Reply (as necessary) are filed and served, a Panel will be appointed and provided with all submissions.

-11. Default
+142. Default

-- 11.1 If the registry operator fails to respond to the Complaint, it will be deemed to be in default. - 11.2 Limited rights to set aside the finding of default will be established by the Provider, but in no event will it be permitted absent a showing of good cause to set aside the finding of Default.

-- 11.3 The Provider shall provide Notice of Default via email to the Complainant and registry operator. - 11.4 All Default cases shall proceed to Expert Determination on the merits.
+- 142.1 If the registry operator fails to respond to the Complaint, it will be deemed to be in default. - 142.2 Limited rights to set aside the finding of default will be established by the Provider, but in no event will it be permitted absent a showing of good cause to set aside the finding of Default. - 142.3 The Provider shall provide Notice of Default via email to the Complainant and registry operator. - 142.4 All Default cases shall proceed to Expert Determination on the merits.

-12. Expert Panel
+123. Expert Panel

-- 12.1 The Provider shall select and appoint a single-member Expert Panel within (21) days after receiving the Reply, or if no Reply is filed, within 21 days after the Reply was due to be filed . - 12.2 The Provider will appoint a one-person Expert Panel unless any party requests a threemember Expert Panel. - 12.3 In the case where either party requests a three-member Expert Panel, each party (or each side of the dispute if a matter has been consolidated) shall select an Expert and the two selected Experts shall select the third Expert Panel member.
+- 123.1 The Provider shall select and appoint an single-member Expert Panel within (21) days after receiving the Reply, or if no Reply is filed, within 21 days after the Reply was due to be filed. - 123.2 The Provider will-shall appoint a one-person Expert Panel unless any party requests a three-member Expert Panel.
+No Threshold Panel member shall serve as an Expert Panel member in the same RRDRP proceeding. - 123.3 In the case where either party requests a three-member Expert Panel, each party (or each side of the dispute if a matter has been consolidated) shall select an Expert and the two selected Experts shall select the third Expert Panel member.
 Such selection shall be made pursuant to the Provider's rules or procedures.
-RRDRP panelists within a Provider shall be rotated to the extent feasible. - 12.4 Expert Panel members must be independent of the parties to the post-delegation challenge.
+RRDRP panelists within a Provider shall be rotated to the extent feasible. - 123.4 Expert Panel members must be independent of the parties to the post-delegation challenge.
 Each Provider will follow its adopted procedures for requiring such independence, including procedures for challenging and replacing an Expert for lack of independence.

-13. Costs
+134. Costs